menthol/DeepLy/README.md

 and [deeplator](https://github.com/uinput/deeplator).
 Thank you for your great work!
 Give these implementations a try if you are coding in Node.js or Python.

 ## General Notes

+* Take a look at the official API documentation for more inforamtion: https://www.deepl.com/docs/api-reference.html

 * The code of this library is formatted according to the code style defined by the [PSR-2](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-2-coding-style-guide.md) standard.